 No, if you have been awarded financial aid for the entire duration of your studies.
 Your study grant decision will show the length of your entitlement to student aid.
 However, you need to apply for student loan from your bank each year.

 You can apply for student aid for the summer if you study in the summer.
 Summertime student aid consists of the study grant and the government guarantee for student loans.
 Remember that summer studies use up months of student aid and affect the income limits of student aid.
 Read more.

 Payment of the general housing allowance continues in the summer, too.
 However, remember to check the amount of your grant if your income or expenses change for the summer.
 Kela recommends a review if your income increases by over 400 euros or decreases by at least 200 euros per month.

 You may also receive a letter about the annual review of general housing allowance during the summer.
 The review is done around one year after the allowance was granted or the last review took place.
 You must request the review yourself either through Kela’s online customer service or by filling in a paper form.
 If you do not return the request for a review in time, your housing allowance will be discontinued.
 Read more.

 If you cannot study in the summer and have not got a summer job, you can apply for basic social assistance.
 However, you must prove that you have applied for jobs and that studying in the summer is not possible.
-Student loan is also considered as income.

 No, you do not need to.
 Kela receives the information of you being a guardian from the population information system.
 Payment of the supplement starts at the beginning of the month following the start of your guardianship at the earliest.